hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 ## what do "API public", "API protected" and "API private" mean?

-(spoiler alert for the eager and precocious: these three levels of visibiy have semantics similar but not the same to the three levels of visibility decribed by [#079] the trailing underscore convention for const names.)
+(spoiler alert for the eager and precocious: these three levels of visibiy have semantics similar but not the same as the three levels of visibility decribed by [#079] the trailing underscore convention for const names.)